AdaptiveCpp/AdaptiveCpp/doc/pcuda.md

 Due to the JIT nature, the target device is not known at compile-time.
 Therefore, it is not possible to specialize code paths for different devices using preprocesor macros.
 Instead, control flow and AdaptiveCpp's JIT reflection and `compile_if` functionality must be used (**Note**: This API is currently available in SYCL and can be used from PCUDA, however, a native PCUDA version will follow in the future).

-Another consequence of the JIT nature is that `warpSize` is not `constexpr`, since the target device and its warp size if not known at compile time.
+Another consequence of the JIT nature is that `warpSize` is not `constexpr`, since the target device and its warp size is not known at compile time.

 ### Default-stream semantics